layer5io/layer5/CONTRIBUTING.md

 Two of the most common site updates that our contributors work on have been listed below.

-## Updating/Creating a community Member Profile
+## Updating/Creating a Community Member Profile

 Layer5 community members are an integral part of what makes Layer5 and it's projects successful.
 Prominently highlighting our members and their works is something that we think is important.
 When adding a new or updating an existing community member profile, be sure to use the [Community Member Profile issue template](https://github.com/layer5io/layer5/issues/new?assignees=&labels=area%2Fcommunity&template=New+Member+Profile.md&title=%5BCommunity%5D+Member+Profile%3A) which has all the instructions that one may need for this.
 Make sure to create a [new issue](https://github.com/layer5io/layer5/issues/new?assignees=&labels=area%2Fcommunity&template=New+Member+Profile.md&title=%5BCommunity%5D+Member+Profile%3A) before working on it.